Does your project involve humans or animals?

 APPROVAL FORMS

-NOTE: All of the Youth Science Canada policies below can also be found on the mySTEMspace Safety and Ethics page (scroll down to the Ethics section).
+All of the Youth Science Canada policies below can also be found on the mySTEMspace Safety and Ethics page (scroll down to the Safety & Ethics Resources section).

 ETHICS OVERVIEW